The Succulent Plant Page goes to Cultivation goes to

 planted block of tufa

-Left: block of porous limestone similar to tufa planted with:
+Upper left: block of porous limestone similar to tufa planted with:

 Escobaria vivipara (left),

-Echinocereus viridiflora (upper center),
+Echinocereus viridiflora (top center),

 Epithelantha micromeris var. ungispina (lower center)